 - Children’s storytimes have been a regular library feature for nearly 100 years.

-- Regular programs include Peruvian Purlers, Tech Savvy Teens, Teen Gaming Night and Children’s Storytime among others.
+- Regular programs include Peruvian Purlers, Teen Gaming Night, and Children’s Storytimes among others.
 Our first Open Mic Night was held in 2010 and Animinicon began in 2007.

 - The library celebrated its centennial with a year-long celebration.